 General Annual Grant: Income received from the ESFA to cover the normal running costs of the Academy.
-Under the amended funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2018.
+Under the amended funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2019.

-Other DFE/ESFA grants: This includes the school sports funding, pupil premium, rates relief, NSS bursary and universal infant free school meals.
+Other DFE/ESFA grants: This includes the school sports funding, pupil premium, rates relief, teachers pay grant and universal infant free school meals.

-Other government grants: This includes SEN funding and early years funding from London Borough of Barking and Dagenham.
+Other government grants: This includes SEN funding, early years funding and milk funding from London Borough of Barking and Dagenham.